sauravgaurav14382/Enterprise-Sales-Analytics-Warehouse/README.md

 ```
 data-warehouse-project/
 │
-├── data_sources/                           # Raw datasets used for the project (ERP and CRM data)
+├── datasets/                           # Raw datasets used for the project (ERP and CRM data)
 │
-├── Documentation/                               # Project documentation and architecture details
+├── docs/                               # Project documentation and architecture details
 │   ├── etl.drawio                      # Draw.io file shows all different techniquies and methods of ETL
 │   ├── data_architecture.drawio        # Draw.io file shows the project's architecture
 │   ├── data_catalog.md                 # Catalog of datasets, including field descriptions and metadata
 │   ├── data_flow.drawio                # Draw.io file for the data flow diagram
 │   ├── data_models.drawio              # Draw.io file for data models (star schema)
-│
+│   ├── naming-conventions.md           # Consistent naming guidelines for tables, columns, and files
 │
-├── Sql_scripts/                            # SQL scripts for ETL and transformations
+├── scripts/                            # SQL scripts for ETL and transformations
 │   ├── bronze/                         # Scripts for extracting and loading raw data
 │   ├── silver/                         # Scripts for cleaning and transforming data
 │   ├── gold/                           # Scripts for creating analytical models